-It has been nearly three years since the FBI raided the business.
-Just over a year ago the two Browns were removed from office.
-Last week, a jury was seated in the trial and testimony began Monday.
+It has been nearly three years since the FBI raided the sauce manufacturing plant.
+The two Browns were removed from office just over a year ago.

-The jury is made up of six men, six women and four alternates.
-The trial itself is expected to last two full weeks.
+The trial is expected to last two full weeks.

 Copyright 2019 by WJXT News4Jax - All rights reserved.